 A fast radio burst (FRB) is a high energy burst of radio a few milliseconds long.
-Only a small number have been recorded, i.e., hundreds (from about 100 sources) through 2019, the first burst (the Lorimer burst, FRB 010724) having been recorded in 2001 and its existence uncovered in 2007.
-The origin of FRBs is under investigation, some progress recently made from a few bursts that irregularly repeat, but generally corresponding signals that might help identify and explain sources haven't been available.
-However, characteristics of the signals suggest they are from beyond the Milky Way: the dispersion measures (DM) indicate they passed through more electrons than can be accounted for by the Milky-Way interstellar medium.
-A number of theories have been put forward, such as neutron star quakes or superluminous supernovae.
-The antennas that have caught them have isolated them to arcminutes, but their direction needs to be identified to arcseconds to identify a galaxy or other source.
-Given observation counts and the fields of view that yielded the observations, it has been estimated that their rate across the sky is on the order of 5000 per day.
+As of 2021, thousands have been recorded, from thousands of sources, largely by radio telescopes adapted to detect them.
+The first burst (the Lorimer burst, FRB 010724) was recorded in 2001 and this record noticed in 2007, and for some years afterward, no more than a few were detected.
+Some bursts were observed by multiple telescopes, establishing their identity as astronomical, and characteristics of the signals indicate they are from beyond the Milky Way: the dispersion measures (DM) indicate they passed through more electrons than can be accounted for by the Milky-Way interstellar medium.
+The origin of FRBs remains a topic of research, with numerous theories, including as neutron star quakes or superluminous supernovae, and there remains the possibility of more than one mechanism.
+Given current FRB observation counts and the fields of view that yield these counts, their rate across the sky is thought to be thousands per day.

-Among the early bursts were some that are now discounted.
-They had been labeled perytons and strongly suspected of being unreal, and later where shown to be from opening the door of a nearby microwave oven.
-An early claim was that one (non-peryton) burst came from M87, but this has been discounted.
-Some bursts have been observed by multiple telescopes, establishing their identity as astronomical.
-FRB121102 was the first to be followed up by additional bursts from the same direction (non-periodically), yielding a means of more detailed study and a galaxy has been identified as its source, and since 2018, more repeaters have been found.
-Additional efforts to capture them, including more radio telescopes (CHIME, FAST) have led to more information, such as the presence of changes within a single burst to lower frequencies, even when discounting the obvious travel-induced dispersion.
-They show a pattern nicknamed sad trombone is several sub-bursts, each with a downward-sliding frequency and each starting at a lower frequency that the previous.
-Theories based upon repeating FRBs suggest there could be fast optical bursts, (FOBs) associated with them.
-Unfortunately, they are presumed to be sufficiently dim that catching one could require continuous monitoring of an established source location by a major research telescope and such an FOB would be much too short to be caught by the VRO.
+Among the early recorded bursts were some termed perytons that were strongly suspected of being unreal, and indeed were shown to result from opening the door of a nearby microwave oven.
+FRB121102 was the first FRB to be followed up by additional bursts from the same direction (non-periodically), allowing detailed study including identifying a source galaxy, and since 2018, more such repeaters have come to light.
+Additional efforts to record FRBs, including more radio telescopes (CHIME, FAST) have led to more information, such as the presence of shifts within a single burst to lower frequencies, even when discounting the obvious travel-induced dispersion.
+They show a pattern nicknamed sad trombone, incorporating several sub-bursts, each with a downward-sliding frequency and each starting at a lower frequency that the previous.
+Theories based upon repeating FRBs suggest there might exist fast optical bursts, (FOBs) associated with them.
+Unfortunately, FOBs are presumed to be sufficiently dim that catching one could require continuous monitoring of an established source-location by a major research telescope and such an FOB would be much too short to be caught by VRO's normal cadence.

 The term fast radio transient (FRT) means basically the same thing as FRB, but also includes any abrupt beginning or end of a lengthier signal.
-FRB astronomy is in its infancy, and as of 2019, major budgeting for FRB detection is just beginning.
-It has potential as part of the future's multi-messenger astronomy.
+FRB astronomy is still relatively new but has potential as part of the future's multi-messenger astronomy.
 It also has the potential to be used as a probe, such as analysis of an FRB that passes through halo of an intervening galaxy, and also the possibility of gravitational microlensing.

-FRBCAT (aka FRB Catalogue) is an online catalog of FRBs and candidates.
+FRBs are cataloged online in the Transient Name Server.
+FRBCAT (aka FRB Catalogue) is an older online catalog of FRBs and candidates, no longer updated.